Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

     Our first model achieved an accuracy of 1.0 and a recall of 1.0

 ...
-Well that went better then expected.
+Well that went better than expected.
 Let's come up with a new plan!

 ## Less is more

-Now that we know that mushrooms are very predictible (sorry Mycologiests, looks like the machines are here for your jobs) we shall have to find something a little bit more challenging.
+Now that we know that mushrooms are very predictable (sorry Mycologists, looks like the machines are here for your jobs) we shall have to find something a little bit more challenging.

-Lets take a look at what our model was using.
+Let's take a look at what our model was using.

 ```python